aspose-drawing/Aspose.Drawing-Products/drawing/tr/java/_index.tr.md

 <h2 class="h2title">Various Imaging Filters</h2>

-<p>Aspose.PUB for Java provides the core imaging features such as color adjustment via its class libraries.
+<p>Aspose.PUB Java için provides the core imaging features such as color adjustment via its class libraries.
 Developers can easily adjust brightness, contrast or gamma on raster image loaded by the API.
 Furthermore, developers can dynamically dither or blur images as well as use popular filters including Median, Gauss Wiener, Motion Wiener and Bradley Threshold.</p>

 </div>-->
   </div>